(Web review note: When the viewer clicks on a question below, it should be a direct link to the answers which follow)

 Disability Verification form is available in the SSD office or on our website.

-Parking on campus requires either a semester parking permit or a one day permit.
-The one day permit can be purchased from coin operated machines located at the entrances to campus (locations can be found on campus map).
-Semester permits may be purchased online, at the Cashier's Window in Joyal Building, or at the Policy Parking Center located on Barstow Avenue.
+Parking on campus requires either a semester parking permit or a day permit.
+The one day permit can be purchased from parking permit dispenser machines located throughout the campus, in particular at campus entrances (locations can be found on campus map [add link www.fresnostate.edu/map]).
+Semester permits may be purchased online [keep link] or at the Fresno State Police Department, located on the southeast corner of Barstow and Jackson Avenues.

 No. Institutions do not have a duty to identify students with disabilities.
 Students in institutions of postsecondary education are responsible for notifying institutions staff of their disability should they need academic adjustments.
 High schools, in contrast, have an obligation to identify students within their jurisdiction who have a disability and who may be entitled to services.